-To assist states in screening through all of the permitted point source facilities within the WRAP and neighboring states in order to determine the most significant sources of RH-forming pollutants, Ramboll prepared a spreadsheet tool using Microsoft Excel and a web interface.
-The Tool for Q/D Screening (“Tool” or “Excel Tool”) and web interface are designed to show sources’ impacts on nearby Class I Areas (CIAs) based on the ratio of their facility-level emissions (Q) to their distance from the CIA (D), otherwise known as “Q/D”.
+To assist states in screening through all of the permitted point source facilities within the WRAP and neighboring states in order to determine the most significant sources of RH-forming pollutants, Ramboll prepared a spreadsheet tool using Microsoft Excel (“Excel Tool”) and an Access Database.
+The Excel Tool and Access Database are designed to show sources’ impacts on nearby Class I Areas (CIAs) based on the ratio of their facility-level emissions (Q) to their distance from the CIA (D), otherwise known as “Q/D”.
 This metric serves as a surrogate for baseline visibility impact.
 The idea behind this strategy is to target sources with larger Q/D values (and thus, larger assumed impacts to visibility) for Four-Factor analysis by screening them forward and leaving behind less significant sources.
 This practice is sanctioned by the USEPA in the pertinent Draft Guidance so long as it results in the screening forward of a “combination of major stationary sources, minor stationary sources and minor/area stationary source categories that collectively account for a reasonably large fraction of all the in-state major, minor and area stationary source emissions contributing to any PM species that is a significant portion of the anthropogenic extinction budget.”
-The Guidance goes on to explain that for many source screening analyses, the USEPA considers 80 percent to be a “reasonably large fraction” of the extinction budget to be captured.
-However, the Guidance also notes that this recommendation may not be fully applicable for Q/D screening, and that ultimately the state should consult with its USEPA regional office about its planned approach.
+The Draft Guidance goes on to explain that for many source screening analyses, the USEPA considers 80 percent to be a “reasonably large fraction” of the extinction budget to be captured.
+However, the Draft Guidance also notes that this recommendation may not be fully applicable for Q/D screening, and that ultimately the state should consult with its USEPA regional office about its planned approach.

 Tool for Q/D Screening

-Understanding the goals of Q/D screening and the applicable guidance from USEPA on how to implement the analysis, Ramboll prepared the aforementioned Excel Tool and web interface.
-The Excel Tool and web interface are designed to be straightforward and user-friendly.
+Understanding the goals of Q/D screening and the applicable guidance from USEPA on how to implement the analysis, Ramboll prepared the aforementioned Excel Tool and Access Database.
+The Excel Tool and Access Database are designed to be straightforward and user-friendly.
 The Excel Tool allows the user to display and sort facilities’ emissions based on Q/D values as well as emissions (“Q”) levels.
-The Excel Tool features a pivot table that displays permitted point source facilities by their Q/D values, which are calculated using the sum of all emissions of sulfur dioxide (SO2), nitrous oxides (NOX) and particulate matter less than 10 microns in diameter (PM10) (as measured in tons per year), divided by the distance to a CIA (measured in kilometers [km] from the facility to the nearest boundary of the CIA) for all CIAs within 400 km of the source.
-The source of the emissions data is the 2014NEIv2 point source emissions inventory with updates by western states and the Tool includes all 2014 NEIv2 point source facilities with a Q larger than 1 tpy.
-Ammonia (NH3) and volatile organic compounds (VOC) emissions by facility were included in the Tool for informational purposes.
+The Excel Tool features pivot tables that display permitted point source facilities by their Q/D values, which are calculated using the sum of all emissions of sulfur dioxide (SO2), nitrogen oxides (NOX) and particulate matter less than 10 microns in diameter (PM10) (as measured in tons per year), divided by the distance to a CIA (measured in kilometers [km] from the facility to the nearest boundary of the CIA) for all CIAs within 400 km of the source.
+The source of the emissions data is the 2014NEIv2 point source emissions inventory with updates by western states and the Excel Tool includes all 2014 NEIv2 point source facilities with a Q larger than 1 tpy.
+Ammonia (NH3) and volatile organic compounds (VOC) emissions by facility were included in the Excel Tool for informational purposes.

 The CIAs considered in the analysis include those within the WRAP states and within neighboring states in the CenSARA (Iowa, Nebraska, Kansas, Oklahoma, Texas, Missouri) and LADCO (Minnesota, Wisconsin) regions.
 In the development of estimates of D, sources within WRAP states were evaluated against the CIAs in both the WRAP region and neighboring states in the CenSARA and LADCO regions, as long as they were within 400 km of the facility.
 However, sources within neighboring states in the CenSARA and LADCO regions were only evaluated against CIAs within 400 km in the WRAP region.
 Distances between CIAs and each point source within 400 km were estimated using facility coordinates and the USEPA Mandatory Class I Area shapefile.,